So I bought the Elite FTS cambered American grip bar while it was on sale.

 Re: Impulse-bought cambered American bar.
 Wut do?

-Will it work for seal rows?augeleven wrote: ↑Thu Nov 17, 2022 3:36 pm So I bought the Elite FTS cambered American grip bar while it was on sale.
+augeleven wrote: Thu Nov 17, 2022 3:36 pm So I bought the Elite FTS cambered American grip bar while it was on sale.

 I’m just starting a new block, so I don’t mind shuffling some supplemental exercises